Genoveffa Franchini: Research

 Franchini has pioneered research on oncogenes and human retroviruses (HTLVs and HIVs).
 She has made numerous achievements in virology and translational approaches to prevent human diseases caused by retroviruses.
 Her work has furthered the understanding of HIV and HTLV-1 pathogenesis, leading to the identification and characterization of new viral genes for HIV and HTLV-1 and their functions.
 Franchini's accomplishments in HIV vaccine development include the pre-clinical that led to the first vaccine trial in 16,000 volunteers in Thailand, that has demonstrated significant, though limited, protection against HIV acquisition.
 Her basic work in immunological mechanisms of protection furthered the understanding of the efficacy of the currently available smallpox vaccine in primates.
 She also has pioneered strategies to down-modulate regulators of immune response in HIV-1-infected individuals, using the macaque model of SIV infection.

 Awards and honors

 Franchini was elected to the American Society for Clinical Investigation in 1990.
 In 2007, she was elected to the Association of American Physicians.
+In 2016, Franchini was awarded the Center for Retrovirus Research Distinguished Career Award by the Ohio State University.
+She was awarded an honorary Doctor of Science degree by the Medical University of Bialystok, Poland in 2019.